jaselv/redux-api-isomorphic-fetch-middleware/README.md

 ### Exports

-The following objects are exported by `redux-api-middleware`.
+The following objects are exported by `redux-api-isomorphic-fetch-middleware`.

 #### `CALL_API`

-A JavaScript `Symbol` whose presence as a key in an action signals that `redux-api-middleware` should process said action.
+A JavaScript `Symbol` whose presence as a key in an action signals that `redux-api-isomorphic-fetch-middleware` should process said action.

 #### `apiMiddleware`